tuulu/amlpy/README.md

 ```bash
 pip install -r requirements.txt
 ```
-## 📊 **Data**
-Ensure you have the necessary data files before proceeding with the usage steps.
-The tool is designed to work with Affymetrix microarray data files, which should be formatted as specified in the .src/data_format_specifications.md document (consider adding this document for clarity).

 ## 🧪 **Usage**

 1) Please ensure you have the data downloaded first by running .src/data_import.py as a standalone script